jonahbruckner/silentgpt-packs/src/content/blog/q_pydata_0206_d18_what-are-good-strategies-for-managing-memory-in-pandas-workf.md

 id: q_pydata_0206_d18
 draft_id: q_pydata_0206_d18
 topic: python-data
-title: What are good strategies for managing memory in pandas workflows, including dtype optimization, downcasting and using category types effectively
+title: "What are good strategies for managing memory in pandas workflows"
 slug: what-are-good-strategies-for-managing-memory-in-pandas-workflows-including-dtype-optimization-downcasting-and-using-category-types-effectively
 level: intermediate
 published_at: 2025-12-18
 ---
 # What are good strategies for managing memory in pandas workflows, including dtype optimization, downcasting and using category types effectively

 **Optimizing Memory in Pandas Workflows**